BlockstreamResearch/bip-frost-dkg/README.md

 traditionally used in Bitcoin, e.g., for ECDSA.
 In other words, this function is equivalent to `IndividualPubkey` as defined in [[BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki#key-generation-of-an-individual-signer)].
-TODO Refer to the FROST signing BIP instead, once that one has a number.

 *Arguments*: